 - Remove everything from bedroom and hallway closets.
 (After washing clothes, sheets, etc. put in plastic bins or plastic trash bags and store in another area of house until after treatment.)

 - Vacuum bed, floors, furniture, box springs, mattresses, headboards, dresser drawers, and inside closets.
-Dispose of bag afterwards.
+Dispose of bag afterward.

 - Make sure all areas that the technician needs to treat are accessible and not cluttered.